Ancient & Modern Languages Bulletin Overview

-- Take the higher language course at Asbury University as indicated by placement test.
+- Take a higher language course at Asbury University as indicated by placement test.

-- Contact the Ancient & Modern Languages Department Office for official application to purchase language credits.
+- Contact the Ancient & Modern Languages Department Office for the official application to purchase language credits.
 Submit completed application for language credit to the Registrar’s Office.

-- A processing fee of $20.00 per hour of credit received for any eligible language courses will be posted to the student’s account when the application is processed by the Registrar’s Office.
+- A processing fee of $20.00 per credit received for any eligible language courses will be posted to the student’s account when the application is processed by the Registrar’s Office.

-- This credit purchase option is only available in languages offered at Asbury University.
+- This credit purchase option is only available for languages offered at Asbury University.